PANDEMIC FOOD DRIVE

 Sanitizer, masks, gloves, soap - $45

 That is a lot of food!
-We were overjoyed at how fast this all transpired.
-Somehow we managed to raise enough for the next few months, until people were able to partially resume their livelihoods.
+We were overjoyed at how quickly this all transpired.
+We managed to raise enough for the next few months, until people were able to partially resume their livelihoods.

 Hand-outs are not our first choice when confronted with economic hardship.
 We prefer to support local organizations, such as the Mama Bakhita Cheshire Home for Disabled Children.
 We have promoted economic opportunities like the Zambezi Doll Company, and M’pekala, Sr. Immaculata Mulyei’s Sisal Project for rural women.
 We have sought and provided educational sponsors for other children in these same families.
 Our efforts are personal and limited to a small community in Livingstone.

-We know food will continue to be a problem and are now creating a communal farm for these families to grow enough to feed their families and to sell.
+We know food will continue to be a problem and have started a communal farm for these families to grow enough to feed their families and to sell.